MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/compliance-score.md

 > [!NOTE]
 > Compliance Score displays your assessments and how they factor into your overall score.
 However, during public preview you will be directed to Compliance Manager to manage your assessments.

-View [detailed instructions for managing assessments](working-with-compliance-manager.md#assessments), which occurs in Compliance Manager.
+View detailed instructions for [managing assessments in Compliance Manager](working-with-compliance-manager.md#assessments).

 ### Templates